VirtualEngine/Lability/Readme.md

 ### Unreleased

 * Fixes bug where virtual switch name prefixes are duplicated if an environment prefix is defined (#251)
+* Fixes bug in Remove-LabConfiguration removing switches with an environment prefix configured

 ### v0.12.4